openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 ![AWS](053.png)

 Before all you need to install and configure an AWS account.
-I refer to AWS documentation for informations how to do this.
+I refer to AWS documentation for information how to do this.

 Once you have an account I installed the  [`eksctl`](https://eksctl.io/) tool that makes easy to create a Kubernetes cluster on  AWS.